 This weekend, February 25–26, 2017, the First Florida Chapter Military Vehicle Preservation Association (MVPA) will be hosting their yearly vehicle rally, vendor event and World War 2 battle re-enactment known the “Southern Outpost” at the Renninger’s Antique Center in Mount Dora.
 The club will judge military vehicles in many different categories during the course of the weekend.

 Special guests at this year’s event are members of the WW2 Armor group, based in Central Florida.
 They’re planning on bringing some of their WW2-era tanks and vehicles to the show.
 In addition, the plan is to do near-dusk firing of the Goog Gun – gun weapons on the tanks for photo opportunities.
 WW2 Armor has a M4A1 Sherman Grizzly, 2 M18 Hellcats, M5A1 Stuart, 2 M20 Armored Cars and long list of others.
-What may be at the show is subject to change, but visitors can expect a nice variety.By Clicking Here you will know about selling and buying of parts for the car.
+What may be at the show is subject to change, but visitors can expect a nice variety.There are things to consider while purchasing car parts online.
 If you are looking to sell your car for cash and you happen to be in San Diego, California we suggest that you visit this website to get cash today.
 The company can definitely help you receive a good offer.
 In its three years at Renningers, vehicle attendance has steadily risen from all groups.